sequentech/documentation/docs/advanced-elections/election-creation.md

 Note that when loading voters using this API, voters are uniquely identified by a different field depending on the [authentication method](#census-auth_method), for example the `email` field if using the `email-otp` authentication method.
-If you reupload a census, the voters that already exist (matching their unique id) won't be modified.
+If you re-upload a census, the voters that already exist (matching their unique id) won't be modified.

 However if you use `authapi`'s `bulk_insert_voters` management command, this